 While pregnant, you are eligible for free NHS prescriptions and free dental care.
 You might also qualify for Healthy Start food vouchers.

 The Money Helper webpage explains more about these and how to claim them.
 If you are pregnant but have also been working, you might also qualify for Statutory Maternity Pay or Maternity Allowance.
 If your partner is pregnant, you may qualify for Paternity Pay.
 See the Money Helper webpage for more information, including a live chat facility.
 Maternity Action also has a free helpline you can call for legal advice about your rights at work, about benefits, and about NHS maternity care.
 You might also qualify for Maternity/Paternity Pay if you are a postgraduate student getting Research Council funding or Queen Mary University funding.
 If you have specific questions, please contact the Research Degrees Office directly.
 There is general information on interrupting your studies including due to maternity/paternity on the research degrees office web pages.

 You need to submit an extenuating circumstances claim, if you need more time to submit coursework, or you don't intend sitting exams.
-Contact your School for advice about your options and read our Guide for Extenuating Circumstances [PDF 86KB].
+Contact your School for advice about your options and read about extenuating circumstances.
 Depending on when your baby is due, you may need to consider interrupting your studies.
 You can discuss this with your School.
 If you do not want to interrupt, another option may be to switch to part time study, depending on your course - see the section 'I'm a part-time student with children' below for advice about your options.

 Here we explain what extra Student Finance may be available for students with children.
 If you are eligible to claim welfare benefits please read about how Student Finance income may affect these.